froggyos/froggyos.github.io/versions/1.16/docs/froggyscript3.md

 ```
 kill
 ```
 the `quietkill` keyword immediately stops program execution without any error message or output.
+The program must be trusted in order to use this keyword.
 ```
 quietkill
 ```